Treatment of neuropathic pain through transcranial stimulation and virtual reality

 Neuropathic pain occurs as a result of an injury or dysfunction of the nervous system, as a result of maladaptive plastic changes after a neurological injury.
 It is seen in patients with a spinal cord injury (complete or incomplete), stroke, patients with complex regional pain syndrome, low back pain or phantom pain after amputation, among others.
 This treatment is also useful in diseases with chronic pain associated with central sensitisation phenomena, such as fibromyalgia.

-At Guttmann Brain Health Institute, we offer this new treatment of neuropathic pain through transcranial stimulation and virtual reality that combines non-invasive direct current brain stimulation (tDCS) with virtual reality strategies.
+At Guttmann Barcelona, we offer this new treatment of neuropathic pain through transcranial stimulation and virtual reality that combines non-invasive direct current brain stimulation (tDCS) with virtual reality strategies.
 Transcranial stimulation allows us to modulate the activity of the cerebral cortex painlessly and safely.
 Combining this technique with virtual reality induces a more intense and longer lasting analgesic effect, without causing unwanted effects on people’s cognitive capacity; it is an alternative and/or complementary solution to pharmacological treatments.

 TYPES OF INTERVENTION